 Special Considerations for Children

 If you have children that have been impacted, there are several suggestions that can help children understand your addiction in terms they can understand.
-First, listen to your kids and answer all of their questions honestly and at a level they can easily understand.
+First, listen to your kids and answer all of their questions honestly and on a level that they can easily understand.
 Secondly, establish a support system of “safe people” that your kids can turn to in regards to your addiction.
 Thirdly, explain your addiction in terms of an illness that is developmentally appropriate.
 Additionally, it is important to keep the lines of communication open with your children, so they realize that you are and will still be a major part of their lives.